ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/technical_specification.md

 ## 2.0 Terminology

 * Contributor - A member of the sample; identified by a unique identifier.
-* Responder - A contributor who has responded to the survey within a given period.
 * Record - A set of values for each contributor and period.
-* Target Variable - The variable of interest that the method is working on.
+* Target Variable - The variable (A.K.A. field) in the record to be imputed.
+* Responder - A contributor whos target variable contains a value (A.K.A. response) for a given period.
 * Predictive Value - A value used as a predictor for a contributor's target variable.
 * Predictive Record - The record containing a contributor's predictive